LG xboom Bounce Speaker Review

 Track

 The JBL Charge 6 and the LG xboom Bounce are both speakers designed for on-the-go use, with portable, durable builds.
 That said, the LG is the better speaker for most use cases.
-The exception to this is for music, where the JBL's lower bass extension makes for a fuller sound that brings out more punch and boom in the low end.
+The exception to this is for music, where the JBL's fuller bass makes for a fuller sound that brings out more punch and boom in the low end.
 Otherwise, the LG has a much longer battery life, better dynamics performance, and can playback stereo content without downmixing to mono.
 The LG also supports voice assistants like Siri and Google Assistant, though you'll need a phone that features voice assistant support to use this function.

 Sony ULT FIELD 3